partrickJhonson/beef/Module-Creation-Steps.md

 ```

+Make sure to save all files you have editted.

 ## Testing the module

-Now all that is done, when you fire up beef you should see one more module loaded than before.
+Now all that is done, fire up beef with `./beef`

 Open up the beef control panel and get a browser hooked.

 You can hook a browser locally by simple firing up Chrome and opening `http://localhost:3000/demos/basic.html`.